fairfax-newsnow/adonis-pickler/README.md

 * self-defined enum object which is an attribute inside a case class
 * Limited support for an attribute of Any type inside a case class

-This pickler is using implicit materializer macro.  http://docs.scala-lang.org/overviews/macros/implicits.html
+This pickler can also be compiled to a js library using ScalaJs such that it can be used by js applications executed in a browsers.
+Implicit materializer macro is used in writing this pickler.
+You are assumed to have basic understanding of Scala macros and the implicit materializer macro.
+Please refer to http://docs.scala-lang.org/overviews/macros/implicits.html for more information.

 ##Json format
 Adonis pickler is designed to provide just enough information in the Json data to minimize the overhead while enable it to be de-serialized to Scala object.